 Charmaine Arendse, Esona Boutique Wines

-Charmaine Arendse is the assistant winemaker-in-training at Esona Boutique Wines near Robertson.
+Charmaine Arendse is the cellar manager at Esona Boutique Wines near Robertson.
 She says winemaking is in her blood, as her father, Manie, was an experimental winemaker at the former Stellenbosch Farmers Winery (Distell) for more than 27 years.
 He was also the white-wine maker at Graham Beck Wines for seven years.

 “My father was very passionate about his work.
 He would get up at night and go to the cellar to experiment, if he felt it wasn’t up to standard.
 In his second year at Graham Beck his wine was a Class winner at the SA Young Wine show.
 I admired his passion and perfectionism.
 Sadly, he passed away in March 2003.”